How to Become a Firefighter EMT: Duties, Requirements, Certifications, Job Outlook, and Salary

 Full-time firefighters make it their career to serve as firefighters.
 They typically work out of a central firehouse.
 Here, they’ll sleep, eat, shower, exercise, and prepare for the next emergency call—which can come at any hour of the day or night.

 Firefighters divide the usual household chores because it’s a shared living quarter (like roommates).
 From cooking and cleaning to grocery shopping, they all work together to fulfill these shared responsibilities.
 The most important thing about the firehouse is that everyone is ready to drop whatever they’re doing the moment duty calls.

 What Does a Firefighter EMT Do?

-Like EMTs, no two days will be exactly the same for firefighters.
+Like EMTs, no two days will be the same for firefighters.
 They never know what emergencies will occur or what call will come in, so they have to be on constant alert during their shifts.
-But while they’re in the firehouse, firefighters may spend time completing required studies and training, sweating through required daily physical training, or just enjoying some relaxing downtime with their fellow firefighters in the recreation room.
+But while they’re in the firehouse, firefighters may spend time completing required studies and training, sweating through required daily physical exercise, or just enjoying some relaxing downtime with their fellow firefighters in the recreation room.